This privacy statement sets out what information we’ll ask you for, when we’ll collect it, and what we’ll do with it.

-When you subscribe to one of our alerts or newsletters, the details you provide may be stored in a secure third-party database (for example, Campaign Monitor).
-You'll be asked to provide your name and email address so we can send you future alerts or electronic newsletters.
-When you unsubscribe to our alert or newsletter, your details will be deleted from the database.
+Where you subscribe to one of our alerts or newsletters, the details you provide will be stored in a secure third-party database.
+Should you choose to unsubscribe, these details will be deleted from the database.

-Where any information provided (which may include personal information) to or through this site constitutes public records, it will be retained to the extent required by the Public Records Act 2005.
-MBIE may also be required to disclose information under the Official Information Act 1982 or to a Parliamentary Select Committee or Parliament in response to a parliamentary question.
+We may also be required to share personal information under the Official Information Act 1982, or to a Parliamentary Select Committee or Parliament, in response to a parliamentary question.

-As part of our commitment to providing the best possible service to our customers we record all telephone calls answered in our contact centre.
-This helps us to identify ways that we can provide you with a better service.
+As part of our commitment to providing the best possible service to our customers, we record all telephone calls answered by our contact centre.

 Private Bag 92061